dan-cl/CV/cv.md

 + Management of the design and construction of railway infrastructure projects.
 + Ensured compliance with specifications.
 + Liaised with clients and suppliers.
-+ Manage subcontractors and mentored site engineers.
++ Managed subcontractors and mentored site engineers.

 ##Education